hfeeki/should-dsl/docs/index.rst

 =============

 `Should-DSL Matchers <available_matchers.html>`_: check all available matchers

-`Predicate Matchers <predicate_matchers.html>`_: predicate matchers are the matchers that work with boolean methods and attributes, giving users more freedom to write more readable specifications.

 `Custom Matchers <custom_matchers.html>`_: extending Should-DSL with custom matchers is very easy.
 It is possible to add matchers through functions and classes, for simple and complex behaviors.